Faculty

 • Department of Nutrition

-Research interests: the immunomodulatory effects of foods, food components, food-and gut microbiome-derived molecules, and high density lipoprotein (HDL) particles.
+Research Interests: the immunomodulatory effects of foods, food components, food-and gut microbiome-derived molecules, and high density lipoprotein (HDL) particles.
 We are particularly interested in the interactions between diet and the gut-brain axis, including intestinally-derived HDL particles and their cargo such as carotenoids, and their relationship with innate immune cells involved in the pathophysiology of neurodegenerative disease, particularly Alzheimer's disease.

 3245 Meyer Hall